 Plus, it goes hand-in-hand with other B2B marketing strategies, such as ads and social media.
 You can always pay to get instant ad traffic, which will fill up that six-month gap it takes Google to rank your site.

 SaaS SEO Strategy Conclusion

-Doing SEO for your SaaS isn’t too difficult.
+Doing effective SEO for your SaaS platform isn’t rocket science, it is a matter of having the appropriate SEO strategy, consistent guest posting and patience .
 If you base it on the right foundation, you will get long-lasting results, which will bring quality traffic as long as your content stays relevant.